mactyre/odin-recipes/README.md

 # odin-recipes
-A basic html website that links to a few recipes
+A bare bones website that lists cooking recipes for three different dishes.